christopher211/simple-quiz/README.md

 A simple quiz app using javascript auto next question after choosing answer and save your score into local storage.

+- Here is the link to access quiz app: [Simple Quiz](https://christopher211.github.io/simple-quiz/)

+- The repo of the quiz: [Source Code](https://github.com/christopher211/simple-quiz)

 ## User Story

 ```